okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/overview/index.md

 If you need additional help with the publication process, you can post a question on the [Okta Developer Forum](https://devforum.okta.com/) or email us at <developers@okta.com>.

->**Note:** OIN apps are public.
-If you want to submit a private app request for SCIM 1.1 apps, or Profile Master apps, or apps that use a custom header expression for Header Auth, then use the SCIM App Wizard to create your app and then send an email to <developers@okta.com>.
+>**Note:** All apps in the OIN catalog are public.
+If you want to submit a private app request for: SCIM 1.1 apps, Profile Master apps, or apps that use a custom header expression for Header Auth, then use the SCIM App Wizard to create your app and send an email to <developers@okta.com>.
+Okta App Analysts will help you to create an internal-only app that is not included in the OIN.

 <NextSectionLink/>